AoE 2 LLM Benchmarks

 Results

-These results are overall not great - Gemini 3.1 Pro is the best, and it's easily below par.
+These results are overall not amazing.
 However, all models that I could run did succesfully write a DSL script.

 To be fair - the LLMs have a slightly worse interface to work with, but I would expect better.